WITH VIDEO: Trump rallygoers hopeful, confident on eve of election

 “I’m hoping (Trump) wins … and this (rally) is better than `Sleepy Joe’s’,” said O’Leary, referring to Trump’s challenger, former Vice President Joe Biden.

-Crown Point, Ind.-resident Chip Faulkner was dancing to stay warm and acknowledged he was “kinda nervous” for Trump due to the record number of absentee votes cast nationwide.
+Crown Point, Indiana resident Chip Faulkner was dancing to stay warm and acknowledged he was “kinda nervous” for Trump due to the record number of absentee votes cast nationwide.

 “I’m hoping it’s a big enough victory that we don’t even have to worry about it.
 There’s a little bit of worry, of course, because you don’t know what will happen until afterwards (when the votes are counted),” he said.
 “These rallies have definitely been a demonstration that there are a lot of silent majority people out there.”